Serwur/guitar-hero-drums/README.md

 #running
 ## linux & windows
-To run application input command in CLI: java -Djava.library.path=./lib -Djinput.loglevel=OFF -jar gh-drums.jar
+To run application run command in CLI:
+>java -Djava.library.path=./jinput-natives -Djinput.loglevel=OFF -jar gh-drums.jar

 ## windows problems
 Sometimes settings -Djava.library.path does not work as expected.
-In case of any exception natives are not found, just pust them at location: C:\Windows\System32
+In case of any exception saying that natives were not found, just put them at location **C:/Windows/System32**.
+Natives to copy:

+* jinput-dx8_64.dll
+* jinput-raw_64.dll

+Natives can be found in **jinput-natives** directory